Skip to content

 This is a very appealing model, especially to manufacturer-type clients which can focus on what they do best, whilst outsourcing operations that aren’t related to its core business competency.
 Additionally, with complete oversight of the supply chain, 4PLs are often incentivised to uncover efficiencies and operational cost reduction opportunities.
 However, with very little involvement in the day-to-day logistics operations, such clients will need to work closely with their 4PL to ensure that it’s meeting procurement imperatives and order fulfilment timelines.
 Subsequently, this may lead to excessive relationship management and administration efforts as well as overdependence on a single LSP.
 Additionally, many manufacturers guard their sourcing and logistics operations closely from competitors and even non-disclosure or non-compete agreements may leave too much risk in the operations.

-Development of the advanced analytical tools, AI / Machine Learning and other cloud based technologies has driven the emergence of the newest 5PL, or Fifth-Party Logistics Service provider type.
+Development of advanced analytical tools, AI / Machine Learning and other cloud-based technologies have driven the emergence of the newest 5PL, or Fifth-Party Logistics Service provider type.
 The category has a range of definitions where some believe that 5PLs are integrated Lead Logistics Providers (or LLP), coordinators or managers of other 3-4PLs.
 This view essentially describes a glorified 4PL and only creates confusion and an additional administrative layer with magnified negatives of the traditional 4PL model.

 • integrated across end-to-end supply chain networks and their functional requirements